 When the garlic crop is in its final stages, it produces a flower-like stem or scape at the top.
 After 10 to 15 days of emergence of the scape, the harvesting of garlic starts.
 You can also cut off the scape as soon as it emerges, cutting the scape will direct the plant’s attention to the bulb, which will allow the garlic bulb to grow larger.
 In some varieties, it is necessary to break the scape and in some varieties, it does not matter if the scape is not broken.
 You can get a delicious meal by eating garlic flowers.

+Harvesting garlic right is key to keeping bulbs intact and ready for processing.
+A careful approach to uprooting and post-harvest care boosts yield and quality.
+This ensures the garlic stays fresh and flavorful.
 Some types of garlic mature in 6 months and some in 9 months.
 Hardink garlic produces scapes in spring to indicate harvest readiness.
 Garlic should be harvested after 15 to 20 days of scape emergence.

 Some types of garlic do not produce scapes.
 Harvest varieties that do not produce scapes by identifying the leaves.
 When the bottom 3 to 4 leaves of the garlic are brown or dry, you can harvest the garlic.
 But first check the maturity of the garlic bulbs by pinching a couple of plants, that the garlic bulbs have completed their maturity.